AnimBadger/justshrt/README.md

-This is a URL shortener application built using ASP.NET 8, PostgreSQL and MongoDb for database management, and Redis for caching frequently accessed data.
+This is a URL shortener application built using FastApi, PostgreSQL for database management, and Redis for caching frequently accessed data.

 ## Features